SergeyKhanin/Maya/README.md

           -Maya 2023 and up

-*You can use the script for personl commercial work*
+*You can use the script for personal commercial work*

 *You can use the script if you freelance artist or you are working in the studio*